 Load testing in the cloud

-Run performance tests on your web site when you expect an increased user load.
+Run performance tests on your app when you expect an increased user load to check your response times.
 No need to use resources and set up your own machines to create this load.
 You can use cloud-based load testing to provide virtual machines that generate the load of many users accessing your web site at the same time.
+You get access to the resources you need to run performance tests when you need them, including 20,000 free virtual user minutes per month.

 Your web site must be publicly available on the internet for cloud-based load testing using Visual Studio Online to access it.